 Research has also shown that other selection methods, such as interviews, are susceptible to subjective influences.
 Interviewers may be swayed to make selection decisions based on irrelevant factors, such as physical appearance.
 Psychometric testing is a fair and objective method of selection, which is free from subjective influences or bias.
 Psychometric ability testing is seen as a meritocratic method of selection, helping ensure that selection decisions are made based due to a candidate’s ability, using evidence based practices.

-Psychometric testing provides an objective, scientific and highly accurate method of selection to employers around the world.
+Psychometric testing provides an objective, scientific and highly accurate method of employee selection to employers around the world.
 Increasingly, employing organisations are turning to psychometric testing to meet their recruitment, selection and development needs.
 The more you understand about how psychometrics work and why they are used, the better prepared you will be to undertake one, helping ready you for any future psychometric test which an employer would ask you to take.